-ON THIS PAGE: You will find some basic information about this group of tumors and the parts of the body they may affect.
-This is the first page of Cancer.Net’s Guide to the Ewing Family of Tumors.
-To see other pages, use the colored boxes on the right side of your screen.
-Think of those boxes as a roadmap to this full guide.
-Or, click “Next” at the bottom of each page.
+ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
+This is the first page of Cancer.Net’s Guide to the Ewing Sarcoma.
+To see other pages, use the menu on the side of your screen.
+Think of that menu as a roadmap to this full guide.

-- Ewing tumor of the bones (also called Ewing sarcoma), the most common type of EFT
+- Ewing sarcoma: Also called Ewing tumor of the bones, this is the most common type of EFT.

-- Extraosseous Ewing (EOE), a tumor that grows in soft tissues outside the bone
+- Extraosseous Ewing (EOE): This is a tumor that grows in the soft tissues outside the bone.

-- Peripheral primitive neuroectodermal tumor (PPNET), a rare tumor found in the bones and soft tissues.
+- Peripheral primitive neuroectodermal tumor (PPNET): This is a rare tumor found in the bones and soft tissues.
 This includes Askin's tumor, which is a PPNET of the chest wall.

-This section covers EFT diagnosed in children and teenagers.
-For more information about EFT in adults, please read the Guide to Bone Cancer .
+This section covers Ewing sarcoma diagnosed in children and teenagers.
+For more information about Ewing sarcoma in adults, please read Cancer.Net's Guide to Bone Cancer .

 Looking for More of an Overview?